roofrack/dotfiles/README.md

     virtualbox issue.
 I have symlinked this as well to dotfiles directory so should work.

  7. Tmux installed with pacman.
 May want to install tpm (a tmux plugin manager by... clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm).
-The above i3boostrap.sh script will install this.
-Once tmux is open do <prefix>I to install the tmux plugins.
+The i3boostrap.sh script is set to install this.
+Once tmux is open type the prefix key and then "I" to have tmux install the plugins listed in your .tmux.conf file.